georchestra/georchestra/extractorapp/README.md

 These template variables are defined in extractorapp/src/main/java/extractorapp/ws/EmailFactoryDefault.java

 Note that you are free to define your own variables by using a custom EmailFactory, such as extractorapp/src/main/java/extractorapp/ws/EmailFactoryPigma.java.
-In that case, be sure to specify emailfactory=org.georchestra.extractorapp.ws.EmailFactoryPigma in your_config/extractorapp/maven.filter
+In this case, be sure to specify emailfactory=org.georchestra.extractorapp.ws.EmailFactoryPigma in your_config/extractorapp/maven.filter

 How to run the extractor without Tomcat ?